Sarah-Connie/T3A2-A/README.md

     ##### Acceptance criteria:
     - Large facial images and easy-to-read text for elderly users
     - Easy to navigate layout (list) of missing persons
-    - Ability to clearly search for a missing person using relevant search parameters (location, gender, age, etc)
+    - Ability to clearly search for a missing person using relevant search parameters (location, gender, age, etc) from the homepage without a login or signup requirement
     - A special feature/button that allows for simple sharing of info to external social media platform(s)
     - Appropriate rendering of content and full visibility of site on a desktop (no cutting off of any information)
 >